inspec/inspec-aws/README.md

 #### auto-refreshing credentials -
-    The AWS API call session will be terminated if an api(control) takes more than 12 hours or whatever expiration duration is provided,disrupting the entire testing process.
+    The AWS API call session will be terminated if an api(control) takes more than 12 hours or whatever expiration duration is provided,disrupting the entire scanning process.
-    However, if auto-refresh is enabled, the token will be automatically refreshed 5 minutes prior to its expiration, preventing the session from being terminated.```
+    However, if auto-refresh is enabled, the token will be automatically refreshed 5 minutes prior to its expiration, preventing the session from being terminated.

 ```Note - If Execution time is not more than 12 hours No need to proceed with auto refreshing credentials```